QuantiusBenignus/speedo/README.md

 ## Record yout todo.txt tasks, set due dates, priority and tags directly from speech.
 ![speedo.png](speedo.png)

-This zsh command line utility for Linux records a voice memo from the microphone or uses audio file(s) as the input and then ranscribes each input (using whisper.cpp, a C/C++ port of OpenAI's Whisper engine) into text, formated as to-do task in todo.txt or Confluence style (among others).
+This zsh command line utility for Linux records a voice memo from the microphone or uses audio file(s) as the input and then transcribes OFFLINE each input (using whisper.cpp, a C/C++ port of OpenAI's Whisper engine) into text, formated as to-do task in todo.txt or Confluence style (among others).

 The due date, context and priority fields in the todo.txt task can optionally be set with command line flags:
 ```